choptastic/fed/README.markdown

 files (`loadall` during configuration) then typing `fed file` will be the same as typing: `vim file1.txt file2.txt file3.txt`

-## Global Configurations
+## Configurations

-You can set global `fed` settings with the `.fedconf` in your home directory.
+You can manually edit set local (project-specific) and global `fed` settings with the `.fed` file in the root of your project or `.fedconf` in your home directory.

 Options that can be set in the `.fedconf` file are: